sagesnbt/llm_clustering/README.md

 # Surgical Gesture Consensus Framework

 Code repository supporting the development of a standardized surgical gesture taxonomy through LLM-powered clustering and multi-phase community consensus validation.
-This project was conducted as part of the 2026 SAGES NBT Innovation Weekend – AI steering committee.
+This project was conducted as part of the 2026 SAGES NBT Innovation Weekend by the AI steering committee.

 ## Overview